Aastha1902/Aastha1902/README.md

 ### Hi
-I'm Aastha and I'm currently ecxploring the world of technology.
+I'm Aastha and I'm currently exploring the world of technology.